Manics play 'Wireless' Biggest Weekend set

 The Scottish National Jazz Orchestra got the Scottish leg of the event off to a swinging start, followed by sets from Jamie Cullum, Eddi Reader and percussionist Evelyn Glennie.

-Perth's Scone Castle provided a dramatic backdrop as Nigel Kennedy headlined the event, playing Bach's double violin concerto in D minor with the Scottish Symphony Orchestra, as well as a selection of Gershwin classics.
+Perth's Scone Palace provided a dramatic backdrop as Nigel Kennedy headlined the event, playing Bach's double violin concerto in D minor with the Scottish Symphony Orchestra, as well as a selection of Gershwin classics.

-"Thank you for listening to this stuff in not ideal conditions," he told the audience, who'd endured a fair amount of rain and wind over the course of the day.
+"Thank you for listening to this stuff in not ideal conditions," he told the audience.

 Other highlights on the opening day of the festival included: